 A Brief History of Cedar Falls, Iowa

-In 1863, the Civil War Soldier's Orphan Home was built, which has since became the University of Northern Iowa.
-In the beginning of the 1900s many prominent landmarks began being constructed in the community.
+In 1863, the Civil War Soldier's Orphan Home was built.
+This has since become the University of Northern Iowa.
+In the early 1900s, many prominent landmarks were constructed.
 Some of these included Viking Pump, The Broom Factory, Sartori Hospital and the Cedar Falls Bible Conference.
-Prohibition was also strongly supported by the community during this time period and Overman Park and College Hill Park were created.
-In 1921 Cedar Falls held the first Cedar Falls Interdenominational Bible Conference, as religion was becoming an important influence on the community.
+Prohibition was also strongly supported by the community during this period of time and Overman Park and College Hill Park were created.
+In 1921 Cedar Falls held their first Cedar Falls Interdenominational Bible Conference, as religion was becoming an important influence on the community.

-The City of Cedar Falls was one of the fastest growing populations in the State from 1950 to 1980.
-This was mainly caused by the increase of economic activity in the area.
-Today residents of Cedar Falls has a strong sense of pride in their community.
-Cedar Falls boasts a competitive school system, a collaborating relationship with the University of Northern Iowa and experienced community leaders.
+From 1950 to 1980, the City of Cedar Falls had one of the fastest growing populations in the state of Iowa.
+Today, residents of Cedar Falls have a strong sense of pride in their community and boast a competitive school system, a collaborating relationship with the University of Northern Iowa and experienced community leaders.